-The question paper will consist of five sections A, B, C, D and E. Section A, B, C and D will syllabus uniformly and will carry 20 marks in all.
+The question paper will consist of five sections A, B, C, D and E. Section A, B, C and D will have two questions from the respective sections of the syllabus and will carry 20 marks each.

-Section E will have 10 short answer type conceptual questions, which will cover the entire question paper and the entire section E.
+Section E will have 10 short answer type conceptual questions, which will cover the entire syllabus uniformly and will carry 20 marks in all.